Customer profitability: Construction

 Customer profitability is the difference between the revenues earned from and the costs associated with the customer relationship during a specified period.
-In theory, this is a trouble-free calculation.
-Find out the cost to serve each customer and the revenues associated with each customer for a given period.
+In theory, this is a trouble-free calculation to find out the cost to serve each customer and the revenues associated with each customer for a given period.

 The biggest challenge in measuring customer profitability is the assignment of costs to customers.
 While it is usually clear what revenue each customer generated, it is often not clear at all what costs the firm incurred serving each customer.
-Activity Based Costing can sometimes be used to help determine the costs associated with each customer or customer group.
+Activity based costing can sometimes be used to help determine the costs associated with each customer or customer group.
 For components of cost not directly related to serving customers, the calculation of customer profit must use some method to fully allocate these costs to customers if the total of customer profit is to match the operating profit of the firm.
 If the firm decides not to allocate these non-customer costs to customers, then the sum of customer profit will be greater than the operating profit of the firm.